Backing up an Event Store database is straightforward, but relies on you carrying out the steps below in the correct

 There are many other options available for backing up an Event Store database.
-For example it is possible to set up a durable subscription that would write all the events to another storage mechanism such as a key/value or column store.
+For example, you can set up a durable subscription that writes all events to another storage mechanism such as a key/value or column store.
 These methods would require a manual set up for restoring back to a cluster group.

 You can expand upon this option to use a second Event Store node/cluster as a back up.
 This is commonly known as a primary/secondary back up scheme.
 The primary cluster runs and asynchronously pushes data to a second cluster as described above.
 The second cluster/node is available in case of disaster on the primary cluster.
 If you are using this strategy then we recommend you only support manual failover from Primary to Secondary as automated strategies risk causing a split brain problem.